smacheng/feedfetcher/README.md

 In future releases, this process will be simplified.
 FeedFetcher is very much a work in progress.

+## Testing

+Tests can currently be ran on the SERVER SIDE only.
+I am working diligently to write tests for client side.

+From the server folder, tests can be ran using `gulp test`.
+Future commits will enable NPM test.

 ## Project Status

 Originally, FeedFetcher was embedded into my personal web site, https://mphfish.com (you can view the code for it [here](https://github.com/mphfish/ninety).
 However, as development proceeded, I ran into many problems due to trying to graft it onto a blogging platform.